QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

 * then the branch we will take is the one having the condition cond3

-Since not anyone may follows this rule, you may add a note saying how your automate is choosing.
+Since not anyone may follow this rule, you may add a note saying how yours is choosing.

 <hr class="sr">